-Fig. 4.
-Four-compartment model of oxidative phosphorylation.
-Respiratory states (ET, OXPHOS, LEAK; Table 1) and corresponding rates (E, P, L) are connected by the protonmotive force, Δp .
-ETcapacity, E, is partitioned into (1)dissipative LEAK-respiration, L, lost, (2) net OXPHOS-capacity, P-L, with partial conservation of the capacity to perform work, and (3) the excess capacity, E-P. Modified from Gnaiger (2014).
+OXPHOS, LEAK; Table 1) and corresponding rates (E, P, L) are connected by the protonmotive force, Δp .
+ET-capacity, E(I), is partitioned into (2) dissipative LEAK-respiration, L, when the Gibbs energy change of catabolic

+O2 flux is irreversibly lost, (3) net OXPHOS-capacity, P-L, with partial conservation of the capacity to perform work, and (4) the excess capacity, E-P. Modified from Gnaiger (2014).

 Table 1.
 Coupling states and residual oxygen consumption in mitochondrial preparations in relation to respiration- and phosphorylation-flux, J{kO_2} and J{P} , and protonmotive force, Δp .
-Coupling states are established at kinetically-saturating concentrations of fuel substrates and O2.
+Coupling states are established at kinetically-saturating concentrations of fuel substrates and O_2 .

-State $oldsymbol{J{ ext{kO}2}}$ $J{\mathrm{P} imes}$ Δp Inducing factors Limiting factors LEAK L; low, cation leak-dependent respiration 0 max. proton leak, slip, and cation cycling J{P} = 0: (1) without ADP, L_N ; (2) max.
-ATP/ADP ratio, L_T ; or (3) inhibition of the phosphorylation- pathway, L{Omy} OXPHOS P; high, ADP- stimulated respiration max. high kinetically- saturating [ADP] and $[P_i]$ $J{\rm P}$ by phosphorylation-pathway; or $J{{\rm kO}2}$ by ETcapacity ET E; max., noncoupled respiration 0 low optimal external uncoupler concentration for max. $J{\text{O2},E}$ $J{ m kO_2}$ by ET-capacity ROX Rox; min., residual O 2 consumption 0 0 $J{O_2,Rox}$ in non-ET- pathway oxidation reactions full inhibition of ET- pathway; or absence of fuel substrates
+State $oldsymbol{J{ ext{kO}2}}$ $J{ m P}$ Δp Inducing factors Limiting factors LEAK L; low, cation leak-dependent respiration 0 max. proton leak, slip, and cation cycling $J{P^} = 0$: (1) without ADP, L_N ; (2) max.
+ATP/ADP ratio, L_T ; or (3) inhibition of the phosphorylation- pathway, L{Omy} OXPHOS P; high, ADP- stimulated respiration max. high kinetically- saturating [ADP] and $[P_i]$ $J{\rm P}$ " by phosphorylation-pathway; or $J{ m kO_2}$ by ET-capacity ET E; max., noncoupled respiration 0 low optimal external uncoupler concentration for max. $J{\text{O2},E}$ $J{ m kO_2}$ by ET-capacity ROX Rox; min., residual O 2 consumption 0 0 $J{O_2,Rox}$ in non-ET- pathway oxidation reactions inhibition of all ET- pathways; or absence of fuel substrates

-To provide a diagnostic reference for respiratory capacities of core energy metabolism, the capacity of oxidative phosphorylation, OXPHOS, is measured at kinetically-saturating concentrations of ADP and P_i.
+To provide a diagnostic reference for respiratory capacities of core energy metabolism, the capacity of oxidative phosphorylation, OXPHOS, is measured at kinetically-saturating concentrations of ADP and P_i .
 The oxidative ET-capacity reveals the limitation of OXPHOS-capacity mediated by the phosphorylation-pathway.
 The ET- and phosphorylation-pathways comprise coupled segments of the OXPHOS-system.
 ET-capacity is measured as noncoupled respiration by application of external uncouplers.
-The contribution of intrinsically uncoupled O2 consumption is studied in the absence of ADP, by not stimulating phosphorylation, or by inhibition of the phosphorylation-pathway.
-The corresponding states are collectively classified as LEAK-states, when O2 consumption compensates mainly for ion leaks, including the proton leak.
-Defined coupling states are induced by: (1) adding cation chelators such as EGTA, binding free Ca2+ and thus limiting cation cycling; (2) adding ADP and P_i; (3) inhibiting the phosphorylation-pathway; and (4) uncoupler titrations, while maintaining a defined ET-pathway state with constant fuel substrates and inhibitors of specific branches of the ET-pathway (Fig. 1).
+The contribution of intrinsically uncoupled O_2 consumption is studied by preventing the stimulation of phosphorylation either in the absence of ADP or by inhibition of the phosphorylation-pathway.
+The corresponding states are collectively classified as LEAK-states, when O_2 consumption compensates mainly for ion leaks, including the proton leak.
+Defined coupling states are induced by: (1) adding cation chelators such as EGTA, binding free Ca^{2+} and thus limiting cation cycling; (2) adding ADP and P_i ; (3) inhibiting the phosphorylation-pathway; and (4) uncoupler titrations, while maintaining a defined ET-pathway state with constant fuel substrates and inhibitors of specific branches of the ET-pathway (Figure 5).

-The three coupling states, ET, LEAK and OXPHOS, are shown schematically with the corresponding respiratory rates, abbreviated as E, L and P, respectively (Fig. 4).
-We distinguish metabolic pathways from metabolic states and the corresponding metabolic rates; for example: ET-pathways (Fig. 4), ET-state (Fig. 5C), and ET-capacity, E, respectively (Table 1).
-The protonmotive force is high in the OXPHOS-state when it drives phosphorylation, maximum in the LEAK-state of coupled mitochondria, driven by LEAK-respiration at a minimum back flux of cations to the matrix side, and very low in the ET-state when uncouplers short-circuit the proton cycle (Table 1).
+The three coupling states, ET, LEAK and OXPHOS, are shown schematically with the corresponding respiratory rates, abbreviated as E, L and P, respectively (Figure 5).
+We distinguish metabolic pathways from metabolic states and the corresponding metabolic rates; example: ET-pathways (Figure 5), ET-states (Figure and ET-capacities, 6C), respectively (Table 1). protonmotive force is high in the OXPHOS-state when it drives phosphorylation, maximum in the LEAK-state of coupled mitochondria, driven by LEAKrespiration at a minimum back flux of cations to the matrix side, and very low in the ET-state when uncouplers short-circuit the proton cycle (Table 1).